st0ffern/react-native-inview/README.md

 # react-native-inview
-Detects if a element is inside a ScrollView or a ListView and reports back.
+Detects if a ScrollView or ListView element is inside the users viewport and reports back on changes

 ##Install